tfsojon/richinsql-blog/content/post/2022-01-01-year-in-review.md

 - yearinreview
 ---

-Another year is complete and when I was thinking about what to write for my year in review post I was thinking back to some of the things both personally and technically that I had done that I could share.
+Another year is complete and when I was thinking about what to write for my year in review post I was thinking back to some of the things both personally and professionally that I had done that I could share.
-As with most people the past year has been up and down filled with uncertainty, I don't want this post to become a COVID rant as there is plenty of that on the internet already.
+As with most people the past year has been up and down filled mostly with uncertainty but I don't want this post to become a COVID related rant as there I am sure there is plenty of that on the internet already.

 ### I Got A New Job